 High Bay LED Lights produce a bright, even light that won’t fade over time.
 They feature a 50% energy savings over linear fluorescent high bays and 60% compared to metal halides.
 High bays cast directional light right where you need it, making it so you don’t have to buy multiple fixtures to get the job done.
-You’ll find them in warehouses, retail operations, and gyms, to name a few places.
+You’ll find high bay led shoplights in warehouses, garages, and retail stores, to name a few places.

 We recommend using our indoor lighting layout tool.
 It models a fixture’s light output in a custom-sized room.
 It’ll tell you the number of fixtures you’ll need to reach whatever level of illumination you’re going for.

 High Bay LED lights are used in factories, warehouses, airport hangars, municipal facilities, and school/university gymnasiums.

 Different types of high bay LED lights include metal halide (MH), high pressure sodium (HPS), fluorescent, and LED.

 If using a chain, disconnect the power supply.
 Loosen the screws on the junction box to open the cover and retrieve the wires.
 Connect black wire to the live wire, the white wire to the neutral wire, and the green wire to the ground.